TUCTF/write-ups-2015/DefConQual15/waitingForYourTouch/README.md

 -->
 ```

 Simply remove the `<!--` and `-->`, as well as the disabled field, and you can modify your user's creation date.
-Just set it to something really high and then go back to the main page, and ...
+Just set it to something really high.

+After the date is changed, simply go back to the main menu, enable the button, and click it, and you get the flag.